Leica X-U Typ 113 vs Nikon D7200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Nikon D7200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Both the X-U Typ 113 and the D7200 have been discontinued, but can regularly be found used on eBay.
+The D7200 was replaced by the Nikon D7500, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is the Leica X-U Typ 113 better than the Nikon D7200 or vice versa?
 The listing below highlights the relative strengths of the two models.